 · Revelations 5:8

-Throughout the Bible, the authors of individual books and Jesus taught that prayer includes thanks to God, too.
+Throughout the Bible, the authors of individual books and Jesus taught prayer includes thanks to God, too.
 To be in a growing and strong relationship, communication must include thanking the person for caring, helping, and praying for you.
 A relationship with God through Jesus Christ should include thanks to Him, too.
-God does and has done many things for us individual people over the years and as a group from the beginning of time.
+God does and has done many things for us over the years as individuals and as a group from the beginning of time.

 David spoke in his prayer that only those who lived with God could thank Him (Psalm 6:5).
 Daniel thanked God for giving him power and wisdom (Daniel 2:23).
 Jesus thanked His Father for the fish and bread to feed the 5000 people (Luke 9:16-17).
 Paul taught people to thank God for what He would do in answer to their prayers (Philippians 4:6).
 He told them to devote themselves to prayer and thanksgiving to God, too (Colossians 4:2).
 Paul wrote in 1 Timothy 2:1-2 each Christian should pray and petition God for people in authority and give thanks for those leaders.
 Finally, in 1 Thessalonians 6:16-18, he told the people of Thessalonika to give thanks in everything.
 As seen, thanks to God should be part of every prayer.
 Believers must thank Him for what He has done and will do in their lives and the lives of other people for whom they pray.

 Praising and exalting God is adoration.
 God deserves praise because He is omnipotent (all-powerful), omniscient (all-knowing), omnipresent (all places at once), and because He is the One true God.
 David, Daniel, Paul, James, and Luke praised God and taught other followers of Jesus to adore (praise and exalt) Him.